Learn to fuel the gymnast for optimal performance and longevity in the sport.

 So, why do so many gymnasts have trouble going to sleep and staying asleep?

 As a review, carbohydrates are found in foods such as grains, starches (potatoes, corn, peas), legumes (beans), sugars, fruit, and small amounts in non-starchy vegetables (greens, broccoli, etc.) and dairy products (lactose or milk sugar).

 The greater the intensity of a workout, the more the body relies upon carbohydrate.
 Gymnastics, a high-intensity anaerobic sport, relies almost solely upon carbohydrate.

 Gymnasts require anywhere from 5-7 g/kg/day of carbohydrate for optimal performance.
 Which for an average 16-year-old optional/elite-level gymnast training 20-30 hours a week is more than 250-300g carbohydrate per day.

 The other reason many gymnasts struggle to stay asleep at night is inadequate carbohydrate consumption.
 Most gymnasts are not even coming close to this amount of carbohydrate in their diet per day.
 Why?
 Gymnastics culture.
 It’s long been endorsed by the gymnastics culture that reducing carbohydrates or eliminating “high carbohydrate foods” from the diet like bread, pasta, rice, potatoes, etc. will make a gymnast “better”.
 And by “better”, it’s often meant “thinner”.

 Here’s the deal: weighing less or having a lower body fat percentage does not guarantee improved performance.
 And carbohydrates are the gymnast’s fuel.
 An anaerobic, high-intensity sport like gymnastics runs on carbohydrate.
 So, when a gymnast is instructed to “cut the carbs”, that’s the fast-track way to slow down her performance.
 And leave her feeling “sluggish” and “heavy”.
 Which then often gets blamed on her weight.

 More importantly, carbohydrates are not “fattening” or “inflammatory”.
 These are two huge misconceptions that are still being perpetuated in the gymnastics world, and they will absolutely kill a gymnast’s performance and longevity in the sport.

-Carbohydrates are important for sleep because they are the building blocks for tryptophan and serotonin, two hormones involved in melatonin production.
+The reason carbohydrates are important for sleep is because they are the building blocks for tryptophan and serotonin, two hormones involved in melatonin production.

 Carbohydrates—>tryptophan—> serotonin —>melatonin